 London Metropolitan University: 2013-14, TrinityLaban Conservatoire: 2010-11, University of Salford: 2007-10, The Hammond School of Dance: 2000-07 (secondary & 6th form)

 PGCert.
 Higher Education, MSc.
 Dance Science, BSc.(Hons) Sport Rehabilitation

 Technology Researcher and Project Anlayst at The British Museum, Lecturer at London Metropolitan University, Researcher and Project Coordinator at London Arts in Health Forum, Manager at Springs Dance Company

 The Arts Data Impact Project: Barbican, National Theatre, English National Opera, The Audience Agency

-I love thinking of methods and finding stories in data that are useful in applied, practical ways that mean something to different types of people – not just scientists.
+Favourite thing to do in my job I love thinking of methods and finding stories in data that are useful in applied, practical ways that mean something to different types of people – not just scientists.
 I also like to get involved in science engagement projects – in 2012 I hula-hooped around the UK as part of a public health behaviour project.

 I currently work as a Data Scientist in Residence at the Barbican Centre, the National Theatre and English National Opera.
 In this job I analyse data in these arts organisations and design software which brings their data to life in interesting ways.
 My work more generally has always combined the arts and science.
 I started off at University being very unsatisfied with the analysis tools that were available to answer the questions I had, so I created my own tools.
 This led me to ways in which computer science and machine intelligence can be applied to the arts.